What does TSSMU do? What are our goals and objectives?

 Students entering U3 with 84 or more credits are no longer eligible for degree transfer.
 Students entering U2 must have completed a minimum of 9 credits which can be applied to the proposed faculty/major, with an average CGPA of 3.0.
 Although the basic credit and CGPA requirements are the same for every faculty, the letter grade requirement changes depending on faculties.

-How to register with OSD?
+How can I register to OSD?

 For students to register with the OSD for academic accommodations, they need to meet with an Access Services Advisor, discuss their barriers, and provide valid documentation from a licensed professional.
 Depending on the nature of their disability or health condition, this registration may be permanent or temporary.

-How to see a doctor on campus?
+How can I see a doctor/nurse on campus?

 McGill Student Health Service clinic: The clinic offers same-day appointments on the downtown campus Monday to Friday from 8:30 a.m. to 4:30 p.m.